 Clinton Day

-from the San Francisco Bay Area, is a professional bass player, pianist, and music teacher.
+is a professional bass player, pianist, producer, and music teacher from the San Francisco Bay Area.
 Currently he is the bassist for the Mic Gillette Band (Tower of Power).
 Clinton has been playing jazz, funk, and blues for the past 25 years.
 His first teachers were Marc Van Wageningen (Pete Escovido, Cornelius Bumpus) and Paul Jackson (Herbie Hancock).
 Clinton began studying music at Columbia College (Sonora, California) in 1982 under Dr. Rod Harris.
 He finished his studies at San Jose State University in California receiving a Bachelors of Arts degree in 1987 and a Masters degree in 1990.
-As an accompanist/arranger for the Columbia College music program, he has worked with the likes of Bobbie McFerrin, Carl Anderson, Cornelius Bumpus, Claire Fischer, Don Shelton, Grant Geissman, Richie Cole, and Marvin McFadden. website
+As an accompanist/arranger for the Columbia College music program, he has worked with the likes of Bobbie McFerrin, Carl Anderson, Cornelius Bumpus, Claire Fischer, Don Shelton, Grant Geissman, Richie Cole, and Marvin McFadden.
+Clinton is a music instructor at Berkeley City College, where he teaches Jazz, Blues and American Popular Music, and at Contra Costa College, where he teaches Jazz and Piano.

 Julie Ford